flycheck/flycheck/doc/manual/extending.rst

      :predicate (lambda () (eq sh-shell 'zsh)))

-This syntax checker for the Zsh shell is enabled in `sh-mode` as specified by :checkprop:`:modes`, however it specifies an additional :checkprop:`:predicate` to determine whether the right shell is in use.
+This syntax checker for the Zsh shell is enabled in `sh-mode` as specified by :flyc:checkprop:`:modes`, however it specifies an additional :flyc:checkprop:`:predicate` to determine whether the right shell is in use.
 Hence this syntax checker is only used if a Zsh shell scripting is being edited in `sh-mode`, but not if a Bash or POSIX Shell script is being edited.

-A syntax checker may even go as far as not having :checkprop:`:modes` at all.
+A syntax checker may even go as far as not having :flyc:checkprop:`:modes` at all.
 For instance, there is no special JSON mode, but syntax checking JSON is still desirable.
-Hence a JSON syntax checker may use the :checkprop:`:predicate` to check the file extension:
+Hence a JSON syntax checker may use the :flyc:checkprop:`:predicate` to check the file extension:

 .. code-block:: cl